 Price: from £178 per week

 Not the cheapest Bath student accommodation, but widely regarded as the best.
 The Quads is modern and clean whilst being well located for the universities and the city alike.
-Combining large kitchen and social areas with high specification fixtures and fittings throughout.
+The Quads combines large kitchens and modernised social areas with high specification fixtures and fittings throughout.
+They are generally considered one of the better accommodations and aren’t the highest priced either.

 Price: from £185 per week